noureddin/recite/README.md

 - Show the graphical dialog:

         ./qmain.py

 - Recite an entire sura:

         ./qmain.py 114  # recite an-Nas

 - Recite a sura, starting from a specific aya:

         ./qmain.py 114 2  # recite an-Nas, from the second aya

 - Recite a sura, starting from a specific aya, till a specific aya:

         ./qmain.py 114 2 4  # recite an-Nas, from the second aya to the forth

         ./qmain.py 114 0 4  # recite an-Nas, the first four ayat

 ### Options:

 - Dark mode: add `-d` or `--dark`.
 (Options do not combine!)

         ./qmain.py 114 -d

-- Recite the ayat with their numbers (ie, write «الم 1» [that is, the aya number after it] instead of «الم» for the first aya in the second sura): add `-n` or `--numberayat`.
+- Recite the ayat with their numbers (ie, write «الم 1» [that is, the aya number after the aya] instead of «الم» for the first aya in the second sura): add `-n` or `--numberayat`.

         ./qmain.py 114 -d -n

-- Add a blank line between every two pages (ie, typing an aya that is the last aya in a page, you have to have a blank line [press "Enter" twice] before the typing the following aya): add `-p` or `--single-pagebreaks`.
+- Add a blank line between every two pages (ie, after typing the last aya in a page, you have to have a blank line [press "Enter" twice] before typing the following aya): add `-p` or `--single-pagebreaks`.

         ./qmain.py 114 -d -p

 - Add a blank line between every two facing pages, but two blank lines between every two pages that are on the same paper (back-to-back): add `-pp` or `--double-pagebreaks`.
-If specified with `-p` (`--single-pagebreaks`), it takes precedence over it.
+If specified with `-p` (`--single-pagebreaks`), `-pp` takes precedence.

         ./qmain.py 114 -d -n -pp

+All these options are available in the (graphical) dialog, except the two pagebreaks' options (for now).

 ## Usage (starting the digits application: `dmain.py`)

 - Show the graphical dialog:

         ./dmain.py

 - Recite the first 100,000 digits of Pi:

         ./dmain.py pi

 - Skip the first 10 digits, and recite rest of the first 100,000 digits of *e*:

         ./dmain.py e 10

 - Recite the first 100 digit of Tau:

         ./dmain.py tau 0 100

 - Skip the first 10 digits, and recite the following 20 digits of Sqrt(2):

         ./dmain.py sq2 10 20

 ### Options:

 - Dark mode: add `-d` or `--dark`.
-(Options do not combine!)

         ./dmain.py tau -d

 ## Usage (the Window)

 Just start typing!
-You have all the usual text editing functionalities, including copy and paste, and all other system shortcuts for editing, like Ctrl+W to erase the previous word.
+You have all the usual text editing functionalities, including copy and paste, and all other system shortcuts for editing, like Ctrl+Backspace to erase the previous word.

 ### Special shortcuts

 - <kbd>Ctrl</kbd>+<kbd>+</kbd>: Zoom in; make the text bigger.
 - <kbd>Ctrl</kbd>+<kbd>-</kbd>: Zoom out; make the text smaller.
-- <kbd>Ctrl</kbd>+<kbd>*</kbd>: Make the background more transparent.
+- <kbd>Ctrl</kbd>+<kbd>*</kbd>: Make the background more opaque.
-- <kbd>Ctrl</kbd>+<kbd>/</kbd>: Make the background less transparent.
+- <kbd>Ctrl</kbd>+<kbd>/</kbd>: Make the background less opaque (more transparent).

 ## Usage (the library: `window.py`)